Updates

 Backoffice Fixes That Remove Friction

-• Inconsistent UI behaviour when editing content
+• Weird UI behavior when editing content

-• Occasional glitches when switching between sections
+• Glitches when jumping between sections

 What's improved: